|Our original expedition 4x4 was this 1989

 our historical exploration activities and concentrated on other things.
 As a result, this website lapsed and had not been updated in years.
 But we are back

-with a new expedition rig and will be updating and maintaining this website once again.
+with a new expedition rig and will be continuing our research and exploring passions.

 We are purchasing a 2008 Lexus GX470 (Land Cruiser Prado 120 for the non-U.S. folks) and will be building it to replace our old Land Cruiser.
 The build will

-be documented here (also linked below) and we will be updating our history pages as much as time allows.
+be documented on a new website called www.gx470.com and we will be updating our history pages on this site as much as time allows.